gidbalugo/fax-api-client-csharp/README.md

 - Limiting by `SendRef` allows you to retrieve faxes contained in a single send request.
 - Limiting by `MessageRef` allows you to retrieve a single fax message.

 There are multiple levels of verbosity available in the request; these are explained in detail below.
-You can also find full examples in Section 6 of this document.

 **FaxStatusRequest Properties:**